verajosemanuel/Master-Thesis-project/README.md

 ## Project goal:

-Design and deploy an automatic or semi-supervised platform for document classification (mainly pdf) including text extraction using R & Python.
+Design and deploy an automatic or semi-supervised platform for document classification (mainly pdf) including text extraction using Bash, R & Python.

 ## Running / Installing